elgrove/elgrove/README.md

 ### Hello, I'm Aaron 👋

-🐍  I'm a Python specialist with experience all over the standard library and the broader ecosystem
+🐍  I'm a Python specialist with experience all over the ecosystem

 🦄  I'm currently working for a pioneer in behavioural analytics for investment professionals